F1rrel/RenewedVillageGrowth/readme.txt

 rate.
 Changes in towns growth rates are smoothened and progressive.

-The town growth is stopped completely for that month if the required percentage of passangers and/or mails is not fulfilled.
+The town growth is stopped completely for that month if the required percentage of passengers and/or mails is not fulfilled.

 Finally, note that towns data (goals, supplies, stockpiles, growth rates...) are saved, so that you can safely reload the game without